topps2k/simpleab-sdk-js/README.md

 ## Contributing

-We welcome contributions to the SimpleAB SDK!
+We welcome contributions to the Simple A/B SDK!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License